Charlotte Perkins Gilman

-Charlotte Anna Perkins Gilman (/ˈɡɪlmən/; née Perkins; July 3, 1860 – August 17, 1935), also known by her first married name Charlotte Perkins Stetson, was an American humanist, novelist, writer, lecturer, early sociologist, advocate for social reform, and eugenicist.
-She was a utopian feminist and served as a role model for future generations of feminists because of her unorthodox concepts and lifestyle.
-Her works were primarily focused on gender, specifically gendered labor division in society, and the problem of male domination.
-She has been inducted into the National Women's Hall of Fame.
-Her best remembered work today is her semi-autobiographical short story "The Yellow Wallpaper", which she wrote after a severe bout of postpartum depression.
+Charlotte Anna Perkins Gilman (/ˈɡɪlmən/; née Perkins; July 3, 1860 – August 17, 1935), also known by her first married name Charlotte Perkins Stetson, was an American humanist, novelist, writer, lecturer, early sociologist, and advocate for social reform.
+She was an early and leading figure in the women's rights movement in the United States, and in modern terms is regarded as a socialist feminist.

+Gilman's works were primarily focused on gender, specifically the gendered labor division in society, and the problem of male supremacism.
+She is best known for her semi-autobiographical short story "The Yellow Wallpaper" (1892), based on her experience with postpartum depression; her manifesto calling for women's economic independence, Women and Economics (1898); and the utopian feminist novel, Herland (1915).
+She was inducted into the National Women's Hall of Fame in 1994.